ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##Adding Notifications

-The above definition for the buttonState characteristic may be enhanced to allow notifications, using the optional parameters to specify additional properties.
+We can add to the buttonState characteristic definition to allow notifications.
+We'll use the optional parameters to specify additional properties:

 ```c